 This particular specie of plant is evergreen, meaning that it stays lush, green, and beautiful throughout the year in every season if given the right Scindapsus Treubii care.

 Similarly, if kept under the right conditions, they can climb and grow as long as 6-8 feet.

-These plants are very adaptive to temperatures and climates but they are sensitive to colder environments and it is suggested that you bring them indoors or put them in a warmer spot once the temperature falls below 10 to 12 degrees Celsius.
+These plants are very adaptive to temperatures and climates but they are sensitive to colder environments and it is suggested that you bring them indoors or put them in a warmer spot once the temperature falls below 50 to 54 °F.